RavensbourneWebMedia/Interactive-Narratives/sessions/session-02.md

 1. Publish your *twine* to the Web (your personal Rave Web space, [Philomela](http://www.philome.la), [NeoCities](https://neocities.org), anywhere you like..)
 2. Push the source code to [your folder inside the students folder on GitHub](../students), together with a link to the published twine.

+### 2. Ideas hoarding <sup>TEAMS</sup>

+Each member of your team jots down a couple of game ideas that could enhance the story you developed last term.

+Write a couple of paragraphs for each game idea.
+A sketch of its interface is a bonus.

+You should end up with 6 ideas per group.